 The MA degree requires a total of 30 credit hours.
-All students must take History 512: Topics in World History; History 540: Historical Methods; and, for students focusing on
+All students must take HIST 512: Topics in World History; HIST 540: Historical Methods; and, for students focusing on US History, HIST 505: U.S. History 1860-Present and History and HIST 503: History of

-US History, History 505: U.S. History 1860-Present.
+America Before 1860.
+Please note that, with the exception of HIST 540, most classes are only offered in alternate years.
 Students may take up to 9 credits of 400-level courses in history or in related disciplines, such as historical geography.
-Internships at museums and historical societies may also count for credit (see associate director of graduate students, Janet Ore, for information on internship credits).
+Internships at museums and historical societies may also count for credit (see Janet Ore, Director of the Doig Center, for information on internship credits).